OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    6. Documented bugs (aka features).
   -----------------------------------------------------------------------

- * FAT/FAT32 have no support of national language letters at all.
-I.e. you can not access files with russian (and so on) letters in name.

  * loading of binary files into SysView text editor can cause panic (because of reaching 16k characters per line limit).
 This is limitation of old-designed Turbo Vision library.